 In this article: How to keep training material up to date for restaurant employees by implementing technology-based systems.

 When someone joins your team, whether as a server or support role, they need to learn the ins-and-outs of your venue.
-You’ll want them to memorize your menus of course, and be able to converse easily with your guests about the products you offer.
+You’ll want them to memorize your menus, and be able to converse easily with your guests about the products you offer.
 In addition, they’ll need to learn your policies and procedures, steps of service, cleaning and sidework duties, and a million other small details.

 Hiring in the restaurant industry is challenging enough.
 Over the past few years, regular high turnover has been met with unprecedented pandemic and economic events that have left many restaurant operators chronically short-staffed.
 In an effort to simply keep their doors open, operators are often just trying to get bodies on the floor, even if that means shortening their training (or skipping It completely).